Table of Contents

 MySQL handles the statement as follows:

-becomes t
+v_merge becomes t

-becomes vc1, vc2
+* becomes vc1, vc2,

 which corresponds to c1, c2

-The view WHERE
+The view WHERE clause is added

 The resulting statement to be executed becomes: